vkoves/carpe/CONTRIBUTING.md

 	- Merge Requirements:
 		- Be tested locally and on the [test server](https://carpe-test.herokuapp.com/) by reviewers
 		- Be approved by three or more team members, including at least one co-founder (Robert or Viktor)
-		- Has been open for more than 48 hours
+		- Be open for more than 48 hours
-- **Hotfix** - a hotfix PR is a critical bugfix or feature that circumvents the typical deployment process for the sake of gaining speed.
+- **Hotfix** - a hotfix PR is a critical bugfix or feature that circumvents the typical deployment process for the sake of immediate app stability or base functionality.
 Hotfixes go from a hotfix branch (which **must** be created off of `master`) back into `master`.
 	- Merge Requirements:
 		- Be tested locally and on the [test server](https://carpe-test.herokuapp.com/) by reviewers